 Yep, I give you autumn in a bowl.
 It’s seriously delicious!
 You can keep it vegetarian or make it a more ‘complete’ meal by adding chicken.
 Store in an airtight container in the refrigerator for up to 3 days.

-1 cup (uncooked) quinoa, cooked according to package instructions
+- 1 cup quinoa cooked according to package instructions